Senator Klobuchar Fixed None Of The Problems With Her Antitrust Bill; But Made Sure To Carve Out ACTUAL Monopolists Like Telcos And Finance Companies

 discriminate in the application or enforcement of the terms of service of the covered platform among similarly situated business users in a manner that would materially harm competition;

-So, Apple telling Parler that it violates AWS’ terms of service and booting it off the service?
+So, Amazon telling Parler that it violates AWS’ terms of service and booting it off the service?
 That would not be allowed under this bill.
 Remember, Parler sued Amazon, and a key part of their initial claims was that because Amazon treated Twitter differently than Parler (which wasn’t true at the time, as Twitter had only just signed a deal to use AWS but wasn’t on it yet), that it was anticompetitive for Amazon to remove Parler.
 The judge in that case was not impressed, but if AICOA becomes law, suddenly we’re going to see a ton of claims like this in response to moderation choices.

 Tons of companies already love to claim that moderation decisions are about harm to competition.
 Hell, for many years, the main company going after Google for antitrust was a really, really spammy tool called Foundem, that was upset that Google had realized that users hated getting sent to Foundem, and downranked the site.
 Foundem (apparently funded by Microsoft) spent years insisting this was “anticompetitive” rather than “making search work better by not sending users to spammy sites they don’t want.”
 But, again, under AICOA, arguments like that are going to have to be considered by judges.

 Downranking spammy sites and services, or removing sites that ignores terms of service like Parler, now become competition law minefields.

 It’s difficult to see how that’s good for anyone, other than the operators of sketchy sites.